 This coagulated form also further slows gastric emptying of casein.
-The curds pass through the stomach and small intestines because it is in undigested form and since it is in curd form, even more difficult to digest.
-This slow movement worsen the situation and promote more curd formation.
+The curds pass through the stomach and small intestines because they are in undigested form, and since they are in curd form, they are even more difficult to digest.
+This slow movement worsens the situation and promotes more curd formation.

 The slower transit time in the small intestines can help in greater absorption of these peptides.

 On the other hand, slower transit in the small intestines can contribute to the formation of casein curds.
 This can happen if there isn't enough hydrolysis happening in this section of the GI tract.